Milton Santee

-Milton Santee (1835–1901), was a 19th-century civil engineer, surveyor, miner, real estate developer, and entrepreneur in Missouri and Southern California.
+Charles Milton Santee (April 3, 1835 – October 16, 1901) was a 19th-century civil engineer, surveyor, miner, real estate developer, and entrepreneur in Missouri and Southern California.

-He developed the city of Ramona, California, and served several terms on the Los Angeles Common Council.
+He developed the town of Ramona, California, and served several terms on the Los Angeles Common Council.

 Career

 Eastern US

 Santee was a lieutenant from Pennsylvania in the Union Army during the American Civil War.